Shiloh-B/capstone-dev10/README.md

 * [Technology](#technology)
 * [Launch](#launch)

 ## Overview
 This app was created for chat messaging.

 ## Features
-* Account and message data is storable and retrieveable.
-* Hostable on AWS
+* Private accounts
+* Group messaging
+* Message deleting (for admins)

 ## Technology
-Project is creeated using SQL, Java, JS, AWS, Web sockets, React MUI, and Node.
+Project is created using SQL, Java, JS, AWS, Web sockets, React MUI, and Node.

 ## Launch
-To launch this project, install it locally with npm.
+To launch this project, clone this repo to your desktop.
+Go to the project's root directory and install dependencies with npm.
+Once installed, use `npm start` to start the application.
+Access the application at localhost:3000.

 ```
 $ cd ../capstone-dev10
 $ npm install